Affordable Care Act (ACA) Reporting Cheat Sheet: Reporting Made Easy

 What is the difference between code 1A and code 1E?

-An offer of coverage under code 1A must be affordable based on the federal poverty line.
+An offer of coverage under code 1A must be affordable based on the Federal Poverty Level safe harbor.
 Code 1E may be used for coverage that is affordable under any of the affordability safe harbors, or unaffordable.

 What code should I enter on Line 16?